ca0v/grok-lab/roku/README.md

 - **`manifest`**:

-  - Metadata for the Roku app, including title ("Maze Memory"), version (1.0.0), and icon/splash screen placeholders.
-These image paths (`pkg:/images/...`) are optional and require assets in an `images/` folder if used.
+  - Metadata for the Roku app, including title ("Maze Memory"), version (1.0.0), and icon/splash screen paths (`pkg:/images/...`).
+These images are generated from a screenshot and stored in the project root’s `images/` folder.

 - **`source/Main.brs`**: